arikanev/accessibility-tools/README.md

 - Add repacement for shuffle in test

+- add removal of video segments with "START" captioning

 # - separate accessibility tool project: TooLoud interface of some sort.
 We want it on phones or haptics.